-As heart disease has been the number one cause of death in the US for the past 80 year, we need to start thinking about why nothing has changed and why millions of people die from the disease each and every year.
+As heart disease has been the number one cause of death in the US for the past 80 year, we need to start thinking about why nothing has changed and why millions of people die from the disease every year.

 Because of the toxicity of our modern lifestyles, we need to keep our livers as healthy as possible.
-If the liver is overloaded, for example if it has too many toxins to deal with from food (too much protein or too much junk), our environment, medication, periods of excess, etc., it can no longer work properly.
+If the liver is overloaded, for example, if it has too many toxins to deal with from food (too much protein or too much junk), our environment, medication, periods of excess, etc., it can no longer work properly.

 Where’s the link between meat and cancer?

 A couple of years ago, a World Health Organization report created quite a splash when it linked meat consumption and cancer.
 The review of over 800 studies confirmed that an excessive intake of processed meat increases the risk of certain cancers, particularly stomach and colon.

 Because the conditions the animals are kept in are so appalling, they get sick and have to be given antibiotics and other medications.
 Unsurprisingly, traces of these pharmaceuticals and GMO’s end up in the meat, on our plates, in our waterways and in our bodies.

 Individually, these chemicals are worrying enough, but no one has studied their synergistic effect on human health.
-Through our food, water, environment, toiletries, air, we come into contact with hundreds, if not thousands of man made chemicals every day.
+Through our food, water, environment, toiletries, air, we come into contact with hundreds, if not thousands of man-made chemicals every day.
 We might not be able to control everything, but we can remove one source of toxicity from our lives by going meat-free.

 However, simply removing meat from your diet doesn’t necessarily improve health, especially if you switch to junk food veganism.
-Mock meats and processed vegan foods can make the transition easier, but these products are usually full of undesirable ingredients like refined sugar, artificial flavors, preservatives, fillers, e-numbers and trans-fats.
+Mock meats and processed vegan foods can make the transition easier, but these products are usually full of undesirable ingredients like refined sugar, artificial flavours, preservatives, fillers, e-numbers and trans-fats.

 Not only will you notice a change in yourself, but you will also contribute to a whole ripple effect of wonderful things.
 So what’s holding you back from getting started?